… or how to figure something out while figuring something out

 A similar procedure was launched.

-At the end of a whole job, I’ve figured that it would be good to add additional anti-bending protection.
+At the end of the whole job, I figured that it would be good to add additional anti-bending protection.
 I’ve used a popular thick, rubbery-like door sealing tape to achieve it.

 And that’s it 🙂 Two old keyboards were rescued from the Abyss 😉

 If you want to get retro gear or hardware modules, please visit our shop